Nursing and Midwifery Workforce Overview

 1. Workforce data and demographics

-• The number of nurses and midwives in the nursing workforce nationally and by State and Territory over the last 5 years
+• The number of nurses and midwives in the nursing workforce nationally and by state/territory from 2015 to 2023

-• The number of employed nurses and midwives including full time equivalent (FTE) numbers, average age and average hours worked, both nationally and by State and Territory, 2022
+• The number of employed nurses and midwives including full time equivalent (FTE) numbers, average age and average hours worked, both nationally and by state/territory, 2023

-• Demographic data, employed nurses and midwives, 2022
+• Demographic data of employed nurses and midwives 2023

-• Total number of nurses and midwives registered in Australia, nationally and by State and Territory
+• Total number of nurses and midwives registered in Australia nationally and by state/territory

-• Total number of nurses and midwives registered in Australia, by registration type, nationally and by State and Territory
+• Total number of nurses and midwives registered in Australia, by registration type, nationally and by state/territory

 4. Wages data (see Nurses and Midwives' Paycheck)